-Handing over possession of at least 90 percent of the required land as well as procuring the environmental clearances are proposed as conditions precedent to be satisfied by the Government before financial close.
+Handing over possession of at least 90 percent of the required land is proposed as condition precedent to be satisfied by the Authority before financial close.

-The MCA defines the scope of the Project with precision in order to enable the Concessionaire to determine its costs and obligations.
-Additional works not included in the scope of the concession may be undertaken, but only if the entire cost thereof is borne by the Government.
+The MCA defines the scope of the project as well as the mandatory works with precision in order to enable the Concessionaire to determine its costs and obligations.
+Additional works not included in the scope of the concession may be undertaken, but only if the entire cost thereof is borne by the Authority or passed on to the users in the form of fees.